-FACES 2006 and 2009 Cohorts
+FACES 2006 and 2009

-Mathematica conducted five-year studies of the 2006 and 2009 FACES cohorts, each comprising about 3,400 3- and 4-year-old children newly enrolled in 60 Head Start programs around the country.
-Our studies followed each cohort from entrance into the Head Start program through one or two years of program participation, with follow-up in the spring of kindergarten.
+In 2006 and 2009, Mathematica conducted five-year studies, each comprising about 3,400 3- and 4-year-old children newly enrolled in 60 Head Start programs around the country.
+Our studies followed Head Start children and families from entrance into the Head Start program through one or two years of program participation, with follow-up in the spring of kindergarten.
 Researchers gathered comprehensive data through direct child assessments in multiple domains; observations of Head Start classrooms; and interviews with Head Start parents, teachers, and administrators.

 FACES 2019 is the current phase of this important endeavor.
-FACES 2019 will follow a similar structure as FACES 2014; it has a Core Plus study design that provides data on a set of key indicators more rapidly and with greater frequency (Core studies) and serves as a vehicle for studying more complex issues and topics in greater detail and with increased efficiency (Plus studies).
-It also aligns the study of Region XI American Indian and Alaska Native (AI/AN) Head Start with the Core study in Regions I–X.
+FACES 2019 follows a similar structure as FACES 2014-2018; it has a Core Plus study design that provides data on a set of key indicators more rapidly and with greater frequency (Core studies) and serves as a vehicle for studying more complex issues and topics in greater detail and with increased efficiency (Plus studies).
+It also aligns the timing of the study of Region XI American Indian and Alaska Native Head Start (AI/AN FACES 2019) with the Classroom + Child Outcomes Core study in Regions 1-10.

 Future planning will determine the nature of any Plus studies.
 Mathematica will analyze the data from each round of the study and prepare a series of products.
-We will also prepare data files and data file documentations so that these data are available to the community of researchers for secondary analyses.
+We will also prepare data files and data file documentation so that these data are available to the community of researchers for secondary analyses.

 Survey Methodology Highlights